 Helen gets very cold, but she keeps swimming.
 At one point she sees her 6 year old son Nathan in the boat instead of Ellie and Lu.
 They reach the shore at dawn.
 Helen collapses at the shoreline with hypothermia, so the girls help her into a small boathouse near the water and wrap her in blankets.
 Lu curls up against her, since she’s shivering uncontrollably.

 Ellie looks out the window, back toward the island.
 Helen has a vision of the striped bag as Nathan’s matching striped shirt and clutches it to her.
 Then it’s the bag again.
+This is her restitution.
 Ellie comes back and lies down on Helen’s other side, surrounding her with warmth.
 The sun shines in the window.

 It’s the fourth day.

 Helen and the girls are the only people we’ve seen actually make it off the island and back to the rest of the world.
 We were never shown a car or another boat crossing the causeway or river and going back to the mainland.
 Several people talked about swimming back.
 Sam and Jess each tried.
 But Helen is the only one who successfully did it.
 Whatever it was the islanders were trying to bring out in someone with all their rituals and manipulations, Helen is the one who has it.